GSA-TTS/identity-handbook/_articles/platform-gitlab-imagesigning.md

 specified the approved image to be used by gitlab in the `.gitlab-ci.yml` file.

 ```
-bin/sign_image.sh image_signing <accountid>.dkr.ecr.us-west-2.amazonaws.com/cd/terraform_plan:@sha256:<SHA>
+bin/sign_image.sh <accountid>.dkr.ecr.us-west-2.amazonaws.com/cd/terraform_plan:@sha256:<SHA>
 ```

-Notice that we are signing a particular sha256, not an image tag.
-Tags can change for an image, but not the image SHA, so that's what we want to use.
+Notice that we are signing a particular sha256 digest, not an image tag.
+Tags can change for an image, but not the digest, so that's what we want to use.

-Also notice that we are using the default `image_signing` key to sign it in the example.
-You may change that if you have your own key for your env.